Joseph-Anthony-King/exo_political_theory/README.md

 **Exo Affairs Institute:** An institute of public and private specialists to coordinate our external affairs and spread our values and influence.

-The **Exo Affairs Institute** is limited to one per planet and it's stats are as follows:
+The **Exo Affairs Institute** is limited to one on the capital planet and it's stats are as follows:

 ## Cost
 - Requires planet population of 10